yancyribbens/rwot8-barcelona/topics-and-advance-readings/did-fee-market-using-micropayments.md

 The issuing authority is often a third party entity contracted out by the issuer and registered with by the earner.
-This authority may possesses details of PII associated with the issuer as well as the earner.
+This authority may possess details of PII associated with the issuer as well as the earner.
 This allows the issuing authority to be an intermediary for PII data.